J-E-Foster/Java-Project-Manager/README.md

 It is [free](https://www.gnu.org/philosophy/free-sw.html), [open source](https://opensource.org/osd), [copyleft](https://www.gnu.org/licenses/copyleft.en.html) software:
 Anyone can use, edit, and redistribute it in any way they see fit, but it must be redistributed under the same licence, and certain restrictions apply.

-For more information, please see [**Licence**].
+For more information, please see [**Licence**](LICENCE.md#licence)..

 ## Contact us

 The fastest way to get hold of us is always via [email](mailto:anoxicdrollie@gmail.com).

-Shoot us a mail, and we'll get back to you as soon as time allows - we would love to hear from you!
+Shoot us a mail, and we'll get back to you as soon as time allows - we'd would love to hear from you!